drakkar-lig/walt-python-packages/doc/walt/doc/md/server-install.md

 ## Overview

-We provide instructions to setup walt server software and dependencies on a freshly installed debian 12 (bookworm) operating system.
+We provide instructions to setup walt server software and dependencies on a fresh (and minimal) installation of debian 12 (bookworm) operating system.

 Note that walt server software starts various network daemons (lldpd, snmpd, dhcpd, ptpd, ntpd, tftpd, nfsd), thus you should not run other software related to network management on this walt server machine.
+You should also avoid installing a desktop environment (e.g. Gnome) on this machine, as this will probably try to "setup" network interfaces when loading and interfere with WALT.
+Use SSH instead.

 ## Hardware requirements